EashwarIndia/opensplunk/README.md

-Feng
+Feng -- target for log service of openstack
 =========
 - Mission goal for the project

-Feng is designed as the open source version of splunk.

-It is targeted as the standard log service for openstack.
+Feng is targeted as the standard log service for openstack.

 - Why the project is named as Feng?

 Feng(FengLei) is a very famous hero in China.
 His well known habit is recording daily diary.

-So we use "Feng" as the project name for the log service.
+So we use "Feng" here.

 ## Screenshot